 Managing a brokerage’s digital presence is a challenge for many brokers and marketers.
-When not done effectively, juggling property promotions across the brokerage’s website, property marketplaces, emails, and more can hinder speed to market and take up a significant portion of a CRE professional’s day.
+When not done effectively, juggling property promotions across the brokerage’s website, property marketplaces, emails, and more can hinder speed to market and take up a significant portion of your day.
 It doesn’t have to be that way.

-In this resource, we’ll dive into two actions CRE professionals should take to effectively manage their firm’s—as well as their own—digital presence:
+In this resource, we’ll dive into two actions you can take to effectively manage your firm’s—and your own—digital presence

 It’s not enough to just send emails to as many people as possible—brokers and marketers need to be more strategic.
 CRE professionals should pay close attention to their emails’ open and click-through rates to ensure the best exposure possible for every email.